-Cancels the selection of values in the filter control.
+Select to cancel the selection of values in the filter control.
 You can also use the button on the title bar to cancel the selection.
-This operation can be undone/redone.
+You can undo/redo this operation.

-Removes the filter control from the report and the filter you created with the filter control will be removed from the report too.
+Select to remove the filter control from the report, and Server will remove the filter you created with the filter control from the report too.
 You can also use the close button on the title bar to remove the filter control.

-When the Use Default On-screen Filter Values feature is enabled for page reports, each end user can save the values specified to the filter controls in a page report as the default values for the report and for themselves.
-Next time when the user runs the report, the saved values will be applied to the filter controls by default.
+When you have enabled the Use Default On-screen Filter Values feature for page reports, you can save the values that you specified to the filter controls as the default values for a page report and for yourself.
+Next time when you run the page report, Server applies the saved values to the filter controls by default.
 The default values in filter controls work on a user-report basis.

-- To save values specified to the filter controls in a report as the default values, select Menu > Report > On-screen Filter Values and then select Save as Default.
+- To save values that you specified for the filter controls in a report as the default values, navigate to Menu > Report > On-screen Filter Values, and then select Save as Default.

-- To clear the default values that have been saved to the filter controls in a report, select Menu > Report > On-screen Filter Values and then select Clear Default.
+- To clear the default values that you have saved for the filter controls in a report, navigate to Menu > Report > On-screen Filter Values, and then select Clear Default.

-- To replace the values specified in the filter controls in a report with the saved default values, select Menu > Report > On-screen Filter Values and then select Restore to Default.
+- To replace the values that you specified for the filter controls in a report with the saved default values, navigate to Menu > Report > On-screen Filter Values, and then select Restore to Default.

 By default, all the filter controls applied to the same data components in a report are interlinked.
-The link relationship is reflected on the filter values dynamically: selecting a value in one on-screen filter will result in that values which do not belong to the selected value, contain the selected value or relate to the selected value are grayed in all the other linked filter controls for distinguishing.
-For example, there is a filter control based on the field Country and another on City and they both are applied to the same table.
-When you select USA in the Country filter control, the values in the City filter control will change as follows if the control has scrollbar: the cities belong to USA are displayed in the upper area of the filter control, and the other cities are put in the lower area and grayed out.
-If the City filter control has no scrollbar, all the values remain their positions and the values not belonging to USA are grayed out.
+The link relationship is reflected on the filter values dynamically: selecting a value in one on-screen filter will result in that values which do not belong to the selected value, contain the selected value, or relate to the selected value are grayed in all the other linked filter controls for distinguishing.
+For example, there is a filter control based on the field Country and another on City, and they both apply to the same table.
+When you select USA in the Country filter control, the values in the City filter control will change as follows if the control has a scroll bar: the cities belong to USA are displayed in the upper area of the filter control, and the other cities are put in the lower area and grayed out.
+If the City filter control has no scroll bar, all the values retain their positions and the values not belonging to USA are grayed out.
 In both cases all the values are still selectable.

-When using a filter control, you can determine whether to make the filter control apply the link relationship via the Link to Other Filters option.
+When using a filter control, you can determine whether to make the filter control apply the link relationship via the Link to Other Filters property.

 See an example below showing the logic of other linked filters: